North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 On our first night in Salta, we stayed in Design Suites Salta, a modern hotel with spacious bedrooms.
 It’s located within walking distance of the main area of the city. | Book your stay at Design Suites Salta today on Booking.com or Expedia

 Another hotel that gets great reviews is Legado Mitico, a boutique hotel in the heart of the city.
-It’s a contemporary hotel with a old-world style and charm. | Check rates online
+It’s a contemporary hotel with estancia style and a lovely garden. | Check rates online

 Where to eat in Salta